About Megan

 Running has been part of my life for many years, but not in a dramatic or heroic way.
 It has always been something steady and grounding — a daily practice that helps me think, process, and reset.
 As a teacher, it’s one of the ways I take care of my own well-being so I can show up better for my students, my family, and the people around me.

 Over the years, that love of movement has taken me on some longer adventures.
-I’ve completed more than fourteen ultramarathons across all four seasons, including a women’s win at the Iron Horse 100 Mile and a second-place finish in the Sinister Triple in the Rocky Mountains.
-I’ve also thru-hiked the 4,265-kilometre Pacific Crest Trail, cycled from Calgary to San Francisco, and spent time trekking through places like Iceland, Bolivia, Nepal, India, and Spain.
+I’ve completed more than fourteen ultramarathons across all four seasons.
+I’ve thru-hiked the 4,265-kilometre Pacific Crest Trail, cycled from Calgary to San Francisco, and spent time trekking through places like Iceland, Bolivia, Nepal, India, and Spain.

-But the landscapes that have shaped me the most are there at home.
+But the landscapes that have shaped me the most are here at home.

-My family’s roots stretch across Saskatchewan — from the far south, to the parkland, to the boreal forest and Canadian Shield in the north.
+My family settled in Saskatchewan, but not in one place.
+I grew up with family stories and lived experiences from the far south, to the parkland, to the boreal forest and Canadian Shield in the north.
 Because of that, I’ve always carried a strong sense of place in this province.
 Different parts of Saskatchewan feel familiar to me in different ways, and I’ve always felt a quiet connection to the wide variety of landscapes that exist here.

 My mom shared that same feeling of home.